Sadek2002/bit/README.md

 # Milestones
-We will work on this project for 6 week's
+We will work on this project for 6 week's.

-- test
+- Frontend

 # Communication